junior-upgi/telegram-broadcast-upgi/README.md

 * remember to set 'production' and 'development' correctly in the .env files

 # difference between production and development mode
-1. THE DATABASE IS WIPE CLEAN COMPLETELY EVERY TIME THE SERVER RESTART!!!  if you want to preserve the registration info, set to production mode and backup the "telegramBroadcast.db" file manually
+1. THE DATABASE IS WIPE CLEAN COMPLETELY EVERY TIME THE SERVER RESTART on 'development' mode!!!  if you want to preserve the registration info, set to 'production' mode and backup the "telegramBroadcast.db" file manually
 2. the frequency of updates parsing and broadcast jobs
 3. the amount of verbosity in message output on console

 # API
-GET protocol://hostname:port/SYS_REF/serviceStatus - check operational status
-POST protocol://hostname:port/SYS_REF/serviceStatus - not implemented
-PUT protocol://hostname:port/SYS_REF/serviceStatus - not implemented
+GET protocol://hostname:port/SYS_REF/serviceStatus - web page to check operational status POST protocol://hostname:port/SYS_REF/serviceStatus - not implemented PUT protocol://hostname:port/SYS_REF/serviceStatus - not implemented
 PATCH protocol://hostname:port/SYS_REF/serviceStatus - not implemented